Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \begin{itemize} \item \mypara{Semantic Similarity} The semantic similarity is the cosine similarity between the embeddings of the target prompt and the stolen prompt.
-We use CLIP's text encoder to get the embeddings. \item \mypara{Modifier Similarity} The modifier similarity is the Jaccard similarity between the modifiers of the target prompt and those of the stolen prompt. \item \mypara{Image Similarity} The image similarity is the cosine similarity between the embeddings of the target and stolen images.
-Note that the image generation process of Stable Diffusion involves randomness, that is, one prompt can lead to different images given different random seeds.
-Therefore, to make the image similarity metric more stable, for each stolen prompt, we generate four stolen images from Stable Diffusion (by varying the random seed).
-We then calculate the similarity between each stolen image and the target image and, in the end, average the results.
-Here, to obtain an image's embedding, we rely on CLIP's image encoder. \item \mypara{Efficiency} We report the average stealing time per prompt for this metric. \end{itemize} Besides we also provide qualitative evaluations to assess the stolen prompts and stolen images.
+We use CLIP's text encoder to get the embeddings. \item \mypara{Modifier Similarity} The modifier similarity is the Jaccard similarity between the modifiers of the target prompt and those of the stolen prompt. \item \mypara{Image Similarity} The image similarity is the cosine similarity between the embeddings of the target and stolen images, which is a widely adopted metric to measure similarity between images, both at the semantic level and the visual/pixel level~\cite{SCWZHZ23}.
+Following previous works~\cite{SCWZHZ23,BHE23}, we rely on CLIP's image encoder to obtain an image's embedding.
+For each stolen prompt, we generate four stolen images from Stable Diffusion (by varying the random seed) to eliminate the potential biases.
+We then calculate the similarity between each stolen image and the target image and, in the end, average the results. \item \mypara{Pixel Similarity} The pixel similarity is a traditional metric to quantify the pixel differences between the target image and the stolen, which are commonly calculated by the complement of the mean squared error (MSE)~\cite{WBSS04}. \end{itemize} We acknowledge that any metric has limitations.
+To perform a comprehensive assessment, we also provide qualitative evaluations to assess the similarity perceived by the end-users.

+\begin{itemize} \item \mypara{Human-Rated Similarity} The human-rated similarity refers to the perceived similarity between target and stolen images by end-users.
+Specifically, for each target image and its corresponding stolen images, two labelers are assigned to label it using a 5-level Like-scaler, ranging from ``not similar at all'' to ``very similar.''
+The detailed criteria for each level are stated in \autoref{table:human_rated_rules} in the Appendix.
+We randomly sample 10 target images in our test set and report the mean value. \end{itemize}